silvhua/lighthouse-capstone-project/README.md

 ## Modelling

 The project aimed to find the model that would predict 1RM with the least error and with least likelihood of overestimation.
 Simple models were preferred to facilitate practical application by athletes and coaches.
 Thus, linear regression models were selected over other regression models.
-The first iteration of the project aimed to replicate the 5 models used in the paper by Balsalobre-Fernández and Kipp (2021):
+The first experiment of the project aimed to replicate the 5 models used in the paper by Balsalobre-Fernández and Kipp (2021):

 Model | Description | Model Independent Variable(s)
 --- | ---- | ---